StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

 #### Stop propagation for relation type

 The template example below includes an argument that will be passed to the propagation function as a user parameter together with the standard system parameters.
 The `"arguments"` list contains one argument that matches the user parameter `relationType` from the **Stop propagation for relation type** propagation function.
+Arguments for system parameters are automatically provided during run time and do not need to be specified.

 {% tabs %}
 {% tab title="Template `propagation` block" %}